kevinhorvatin-netwrix/markdown-docs/docs/Admin/Alerts/README.md

 (1) The alert profile named *Netwrix Profile (Default)* cannot be deleted.
 (2) When  an alert profile is deleted, the *Netwrix Profile (Default)* is automatically assigned to the organizations that were previously assigned the deleted profile.

-Follow the steps to delete an alert profile. @Snippet:1Secure/Alert Profiles:AlertProfileNavigation@
+Follow the steps to delete an alert profile. @Snippet:1Secure/AlertProfiles:AlertProfileNavigation@

 Click the Delete icon for an alert profile to delete it.
 A dialog box is displayed, prompting you to confirm the deletion of the profile.